History & Genealogy will be happy to look up and send copies of records found in indexed sources.

 The loan program includes microfilm and microfiche only.
 Books in paper format in the Family History Library's collection cannot be borrowed.
 Available microfilm/microfiche can be searched using the online Family History Library catalog.

 FHL has implemented an online ordering system.
-For more information about ordering film and to set up an account, visit the FamilySearch.org website or contact the Special Collections Department at 314-994-3300, ext.
+For more information about ordering film and to set up an account, visit the FamilySearch.org website or contact History & Genealogy at 314-994-3300, ext.
 2070 or firstname.lastname@example.org.

 Interlibrary Loans from the History & Genealogy Collection

 Books in the National Genealogical Society Collection and select others are available to patrons at other libraries via interlibrary loan.

 - The St. Louis County Library catalog may be searched online.

 - Books that have call numbers beginning with "R" (R929.3) are reference and not available for interlibrary loans or checkout.